SAP-samples/teched2023-IN266/exercises/ex0/README.md

-# Cloud Integration Automation Service
+# Cloud Integration Automation Service - Overview

 In this exercise, you will be using the Cloud Integration Automation Service to setup the integration process in a automated way.